 ensuring the members of the Party have the ability to influence the policies and platform of the party;

 establishing written procedures for a grassroots policy development process and publishing these procedures on the public website of the Party;

 maintaining an up to date compilation of the Party policies on the website of the Party.

 Bylaw 7 Ombuds and Appeals Committee

-The Ombuds and Appeals Committee shall be selected at a General Meeting of Members, and such selection shall have due regard and respect for gender parity and regional balance.
+The Ombuds and Appeals Committee shall be selected at a General Meeting of Members, and such selection shall have due regard and respect for gender and regional balance.

 The Ombuds and Appeals Committee may fill its vacancies between General Meetings of Members.

 The Ombuds and Appeals Committee shall be chaired by two co-Chairs, of different genders, that are selected by the committee.

 The Ombuds and Appeals Committee is a committee of the Party membership, responsible to the membership at General Meetings.